niuers/Distributed-System-Design-Review/Transactions.md

    * When writing to the database, you will only overwrite data that has been committed (no dirty writes)

 ### No Dirty Reads
+1. One client reads another client’s writes before they have been committed.
+The read committed isolation level and stronger levels prevent dirty reads.
 1. Imagine a transaction has written some data to the database, but the transaction has not yet committed or aborted.
 Can another transaction see that uncommitted data?
 If yes, that is called a dirty read.
 2. Reasons to prevent dirty reads
    * If a transaction needs to update several objects, a dirty read means that another transaction may see some of the updates but not others.
    * If a transaction aborts, any writes it has made need to be rolled back

 ### No Dirty Writes
+1. One client overwrites data that another client has written, but not yet committed.
+Almost all transaction implementations prevent dirty writes.
 1. What happens if two transactions concurrently try to update the same object in a database?
 We don’t know in which order the writes will happen, but we normally assume that the later write overwrites the earlier write.
 However, what happens if the earlier write is part of a transaction that has not yet committed, so the later write overwrites an uncommitted value?
 This is called a dirty write.
 2. Reasons to prevent dirty writes
    * If transactions update multiple objects, dirty writes can lead to a bad outcome. conflicting writes from different transactions can be mixed up